Greece wildfires: All the islands affected and everything you need to know

 Greece fires: Which islands are affected?
-Wildfires in Corfu, Rhodes, Evia and Zante explained
+Wildfires in Corfu, Rhodes and Evia explained

-Wildfires in Rhodes have already forced 19,000 people to leave their homes as holidaymakers said they walked for miles in scorching heat to reach safety
+Wildfires in Rhodes have already forced thousands of people to leave their homes as holidaymakers said they walked for miles in scorching heat to reach safety

-Authorities in Greece have issued fresh evacuation orders for parts of Corfu as wildfires erupted on the island.
+Wildfires have been raging across several cities in Greece including Rhodes, Corfu and Evia.
+Authorities have issued new evacuations for areas close to two central Greek cities after two people were killed.

+People living in areas around Volos and Lamia have been told to move to safety as the country remains in a state of extreme heat.
+In the last 24 hours, 61 wildfires erupted across the country, the fire brigade said.

+Officials also ordered the evacuation of many communities in the hard-hit area of Magnesia, a coastal area north of Athens.

-Fires in Rhodes have already forced 19,000 people to leave their homes as holidaymakers said they walked for miles in scorching heat to reach safety.
+Fires in Rhodes forced thousands of people to leave their homes in the “biggest evacuation” in Greek history, as holidaymakers said they walked for miles in scorching heat to reach safety.

 "The smoke was coming.
 So we all set off on foot.
 I walked 12 miles (19 km) in this heat yesterday.
 It took me four hours," British tourist Chris Freestone told the Reuters News Agency.